 The therapy will help the patient to identify and use their helpful coping strategies as consistently as possible.

-Read the research that helped develop the therapy here.
+Read about the research that is helping to develop the therapy here.

 Feedback from patients: